IlyaSleptsov/Synthetix-debt-hedging-bot/README.md

 2. Click [Deploy to heroku](https://heroku.com/deploy?template=https://github.com/IlyaSleptsov/Synthetix-debt-hedging-bot) link
 3. Fill the app name and click "Deploy app"
 4. Choose your app in the [board list](https://dashboard.heroku.com/apps)
+5. Go to "Overview" -> "Configure Dynos" -> make "web npm start" OFF, "worker node index.js" ON
-5. Push the "Settings" button in header and add [all required parameters](https://github.com/IlyaSleptsov/Synthetix-debt-hedging-bot#required-parameters) in "Config Vars".
+6. Go to "Settings" and add [all required parameters](https://github.com/IlyaSleptsov/Synthetix-debt-hedging-bot#required-parameters) in "Config Vars".
 "KEY" is a variable name (like DISCORD_TOKEN), "VALUE" is its value.
-6. Click "More" select box and choose "Restart all dynos"
+7. Click "More" select box and choose "Restart all dynos"
-7. To see script logs - select "View logs" option
+8. If you want to see logs, go to "More" -> "View logs"

 ## Backtesting
 The critical question before launching a bot is how to be sure that it won't burn much money in the long term.